-Due to the emergent nature of COVID-19, small business and local governments were not consulted.
-However, parties representing local governments and small businesses may submit comments during the notice and commenter period in the event the Department promulgates proposed regulations.
+Due to the emergent nature of COVID-19, small businesses and local governments were not consulted.
+If these regulations are proposed for permanent adoption, all parties will have an opportunity to provide comments during the notice and comment period.

-Type and Number of Rural Areas:
+Type and Estimated Numbers of Rural Areas:

-Although this rule applies uniformly throughout the state, including rural areas, for the purposes of this Rural Area Flexibility Analysis (RAFA), "rural area" means areas of the state defined by Exec.
+While this rule applies uniformly throughout the state, including rural areas, for the purposes of this Rural Area Flexibility Analysis (RAFA), "rural area" means areas of the state defined by Exec.
 Law § 481(7) (SAPA § 102(10)).
 Per Exec.
 Law § 481(7), rural areas are defined as "counties within the state having less than two hundred thousand population, and the municipalities, individuals, institutions, communities, and programs and such other entities or resources found therein.
 In counties of two hundred thousand or greater population 'rural areas' means towns with population densities of one hundred fifty persons or less per square mile, and the villages, individuals, institutions, communities, programs and such other entities or resources as are found therein."

-The following 44 counties have an estimated population of less than 200,000 based upon the 2020 United States Census:
+The following 44 counties have an estimated population of less than 200,000 based upon 2020 United States Census data: